RossTienken/MWM/README.md

 ORDER BY id_list;
 ROLLBACK;
 ```

+I worked vigorously on this problem, but I cannot get it to output the paradox.
+I know that because it tries to call on something before it is created it cannot access that information.
+Without the paradox the code works perfectly.

 ## QUESTION 4
 Using HTML5/CSS 3 techniques make a 100 x 100px red square that rotates via an animation 90 degrees when you click on it.
 You’re allowed to use a small amount of javascript but most of the animation/rotation should be accomplished using HTML5/CSS3.
 Include a list of which browsers it works on.